Boy with cerebral palsy walks again with support from Baylor student charity

 Ernst will be graduating this year but plans to stay involved in the charity, while passing on leadership to two other Baylor students.

-Montez said she heard about Helping Hands through employees at Hope and Believe, the clinic where her son gets physical and occupational therapy.
+Montez said she heard about Helping Hands through employees at Hope and Believe Pediatric Therapy, the clinic where her son gets physical and occupational therapy.
 She said without the financial assistance, she would have struggled to pay the out-of-pocket expense for the walker, which was a crucial need.

 “It’s going to be amazing for him this summer,” she said.
 “He’s usually stuck in wheelchair, and now he can go where he wants to go. … I just know it’s going to be so good for him physically and emotionally.”